 We live in an era where family members choose to stay in a hotel rather than imposition family and friends.
 Still, there are plenty of people who insist on opening their homes to guests.

 If this is you, having floor plans to accommodate guests is important.
 This could include adding a spare bedroom or a loft.

 In the age of Airbnb, and the mother-in-law suite making a comeback expect to see more floor plans with detached garages.
-These allow for small one-bedroom or studio apartments to be built atop of a garage.
+These allow for small 1 bedroom plus den apartments or studio apartments to be built atop of a garage.
 Not only do they provide a private space for guests, but you can also earn extra income to go towards the mortgage.

 Ask if the Contractor Accommodate Special Requests

 When moving into a planned community there may not be much room for special requests.
 However, if you buy a lot and build and choose from pre-existing floor plans, you may have room for some customization.